Roslyn Union Free School District: The 1920s, the Mackays, and the Horse Tamer

-In 1923, Clarence and Katherine Mackay, both wealthy, famous Roslyn locals, donated a generous portion of their estate, named "Harbor Hill" for the hill of the same name that it sat on, to the school district.
+In 1923, wealthy Roslyn couple Clarence and Katherine Mackay donated a portion of their estate, named "Harbor Hill" for the hill of the same name that it sat on, to the school district.
 This land became the current location of Roslyn High School and its athletic fields, and a new high school opened on that piece of land in 1925 and was designed in the Colonial Revival Style by architect William Bunker Tubby, a relative of a family in town.
 A plaque commemorates the donation, and was located in the lobby of the original high school.
 After the building was replaced by the current high school structure in 1970–1971, the plaque was placed in storage for many years.
 It was re-installed by the visitor entrance of the high school in 2020.

-One of the marble Horse Tamer statues from the Mackay estate was given to the district in the 1950s by a local artist, named George Gách, to ensure its preservation.
+One of the marble Horse Tamer statues from the Mackay estate was given to the district in the 1950s by a local artist, George Gách, to ensure its preservation.

 Additionally, Katherine Mackay was the first woman to serve on the district's school board.

 "It is necessary for the rich as well as the poor to patronize them [public schools]."